jimsteel/fhir-tx-ecosystem-ig/input/pagecontent/ecosystem.md

 ### The Coordination server

-The Coordination server keeps a current set of information on the servers in its ecosystem, and users of the ecosystem ask the Coordination which server should be used for a particular operation.
+The Coordination server keeps a current set of information on the servers in its ecosystem, and users of the ecosystem ask the Coordination server which terminology server should be used for a particular operation.

 #### Scanning the Ecosystem

-The Coordination server scans the servers referenced from the master registration file, and maintains a live list of the servers, their configuration, and what CodeSystems and ValueSet each endpoint supports and is authoritative for.
+The Coordination server scans the servers referenced from the master registration file on a regular basis, and maintains a live list of the servers, their configuration, and what CodeSystems and ValueSet each endpoint supports and is authoritative for.
+The frequency of scanning is a matter for the ecosystem and server administrators, but is generally every few minutes.

 The Coordination server will use the ```/metadata``` and ```/metadata?mode=terminology``` operations, and also iterate the full set of ValueSets on the server using ```/ValueSet?_summary=true```.